hitliaomq/ELASTIC3rd/docs/Introduction.rst

 Introduction
 ============

-This is an open source code to calculate the higher order elastic constants(HOECs) from first principles.
+Elastic3rd is an open source code to calculate the higher order elastic constants(HOECs) of materials from first principles.

 Features
 --------